 — Content Marketing Institute (@CMIContent) August 19, 2016

 Another thing that can help your brand (company or individual) grow is being consistent with your posts.
-I like to encourage my readers to stick with the general rule of 2-3 posts per day.
+I like to encourage my readers to stick with the general rule of 2-3 posts per day for brands, but it’s ok to post more regularly if you’re focused on building your personal brand.

 On event days or during campaigns, it’s ok to post more frequently, but generally it’s good to keep the number of posts lower so as not to annoy your followers.
 Too few posts, on the other hand, can also be damaging.
 If you only post once a month, very few people will see that post (if any) and your brand will slow, not grow.